RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training

 \subsection{Contrastive Loss Function}

-To effectively align 2D/3D image and text embeddings within a shared embedding space, we utilize the Information Noise Contrastive Estimation (InfoNCE) loss \cite{infonce}.
-This loss function aligns embeddings from images and texts by minimizing the distance between semantically similar image-text pairs and maximizing the distance between dissimilar ones.
-Using the 3D volumetric image embeddings as an example, we calculated cosine similarity between image-text pairs as:
+To effectively align 2D/3D image and text embeddings within a shared space, we utilize the Information Noise Contrastive Estimation (InfoNCE) loss \cite{infonce}.
+InfoNCE is one of the most common loss functions in contrastive learning—used in models such as CLIP, SimCLR, and MoCo, and widely adopted in recent cross-modality and contrastive learning research \cite{blankemeier2024merlinvisionlanguagefoundation, Yan_Tang_Zhang_Tang_2024, alayrac2022flamingovisuallanguagemodel, Ma_Liu_Han_Hu_Ju_2024}.
+It works by minimizing the distance between semantically similar image-text pairs while maximizing the distance between dissimilar ones.
+For example, when using 3D volumetric image embeddings, we calculate the cosine similarity between image-text pairs as part of this alignment process.

-where $\mathbf{V}_i$ and $\mathbf{T}_j$ are embeddings of 3D image sample $\mathit{i}$ and text sample $\mathit{j}$.
-In a batch of \(N\) pairs, a similarity matrix is generated with positive examples (matching image-text pairs) along its diagonal and negative examples (non-matching pairs) elsewhere.
-The InfoNCE loss is then calculated as follows:
+where \(\mathbf{V}_i\) and \(\mathbf{T}_j\) are embeddings of the \(i\)th image and \(j\)th text, and \(\tau\) is a temperature parameter.
+In a batch of \(N\) pairs, a similarity matrix is formed with matching pairs along the diagonal and mismatched pairs elsewhere.
+The InfoNCE loss is defined as: